RetroReversing/retroReversing/pages/ps2/PlayStation2DevelopmentHardware.md

 The `PlayStation 2 DTL-T10000H Development Tool` or TOOL for short was developed by Sony and sold directly to game studios for game development.
 It connects to a PC workstation and also has the ability to run both burned and retail PS2 game discs [^1].

+## PLAYSTATION 2 DTL-H1000 DEBUGGING STATION (TEST)
+Since the TOOL was an expensive beast aimed at programmers, for QA testing of games, Sony released another unit for known as the `PLAYSTATION 2 DTL-H1000 DEBUGGING STATION` or `TEST` for short.
+This was basically a standard Playstation 2 but with the ability to read burned CDRs.

+There were a few different models of the TEST and different variants for each region:
+* PLAYSTATION 2 DTL-H1000 DEBUGGING STATION
+* PLAYSTATION 2 DTL-30002 DEBUGGING STATION
+* PLAYSTATION 2 SPCH-39004 CONSOLE
+* PLAYSTATION 2 SPCH-770004 CONSOLE

+Some early models didn't have support for reading retail discs or DVDs, so only CDRs were supported [^3].

+{% include link-to-other-site.html url="http://thevideogameproject.com/ps2hard.html" description="For more information on the Debugging station, The Video Game project has an excellent page on the subject" image="http://thevideogameproject.com/images/ps2hard13.jpg" title="PS2 Debugging Station - The Video Game Project"  %}

 ---
 # Third Party Development Kits
 Due to the complexity of the PS2 hardware it was not very common for third parties to create development tools for the PS2, however there were a few companies such as SN Systems that created their own cheaper development kits that compete directly with Sony's.